Ron Copeland (politician)

-Ron Copeland is an American politician and retired law enforcement officer serving as a member of the Missouri House of Representatives from the 143rd district.
+Ron Copeland is an American politician and retired law enforcement officer who served as a member of the Missouri House of Representatives from 2021 to 2025, representing the 143rd then 120th district, after redistricting.
 Elected in November 2020, he assumed office on January 6, 2021.

 Early life and education

 Copeland was born in Jefferson City, Missouri.
 He studied criminal justice at the University of Central Missouri and Lincoln University.

 Career

 Copeland served in the Missouri National Guard for six years and was a trooper in the Missouri State Highway Patrol for 28 years.
 He was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.